-At the regular business meeting on August 12, 2013, the Commission approved the language of the proposed regulation (attached).
+At the regular business meeting on August 12, 2013, the Commission approved the language of the proposed regulation.
 The proposed regulation was published in the September 27, 2013 issue of the State Register.
-Deadline to receive comments on the proposed regulation is 5:00 p.m. on Monday, October 28, 2013.
+Deadline to receive comments on the proposed regulation was 5:00 p.m. on Monday, October 28, 2013.
+The Commission received two comments via email.